Cyberbullying Prevalence and Factors in 2020

 - Log out of online accounts: A very common prank is for kids to go on each other’s open social media accounts and post something immature, which could lead to cyberbullying.
 Tell your child to always log out of their accounts, especially on shared or public devices.

-- Create privacy controls: There are many ways you can protect your child’s phone or computer, be it adding passcodes, turning on features like “Find My iPhone,” and restricting certain apps or websites.
+- Create privacy controls: There are many ways you can protect your child’s phone or computer, be it adding passcodes, turning on features like “Find My iPhone,” using antivirus software such as Bitdefender, and restricting certain apps or websites.
 Don’t be afraid to dive deep into the settings!

 - Google yourself: Kids should Google themselves and see what comes up.
 If there’s anything that bullies could take advantage of, work on getting it removed by making a request to Google8.